Here’s what to buy on Labor Day 2021 (and what NOT to buy)

 5. Buy Stuff for Grownups; Mattresses, Cars and Wine.

 - During 2020, Labor Day mattress sales were better than any other time of the year.
 Look to Sears for an aggressive sale, 40% to 60% off select models.
 Macy’s, US-Mattress and smaller retailers will also offer similar discounts.

 - Regarding cars, dealerships are making room for 2022 models and the 2021 models are being discounted.
 Look for discounts around 10% on Labor Day with the potential for increasing discounts (20% and up) as we move into late September / early October.

 - If you are a wine drinker, many wineries are starting to push out older stock in favor of new vintages that will come from the ongoing harvest season.
 This results in heavier discounts (which vary significantly by winery) on current year wine.

 What NOT to buy?
 Toys.
 Similar to general electronics, toy sales are fairly dismal during Labor Day.
 Late October is usually the kickoff for toy sales.
-While Toys R Us is gone, look to Amazon, Walmart and Target for the best sales leading into the holiday shopping season.
+While Toys R Us is gone (until the upcoming revival in Macy’s), look to Amazon, Walmart and Target for the best sales leading into the holiday shopping season.

 6. Buy Android phones / accessories.
 Labor Day sales will probably be the best time to find a deal on a Samsung phone until late November.
 Retailers like Best Buy also like to use this holiday for bundling deals, typically offering a 25% to 40% discount on accessory purchases when purchasing a new smartphone.